NebulaAegis/google-cyber-journey/README.md

   💻 OS Hardening Techniques
   📑 Incident Report (NIST Framework)

+⚙️ 4.
+Tools and Trade: Linux and SQL
+🐧 Portfolio Activity: File Permissions in Linux
+🧮 Portfolio Activity: Apply Filters to SQL Queries

 👩‍💻 About Me
 I started as a frontend dev 💻 crafting designs & user-friendly experiences.
 But curiosity about what’s really happening behind the screen pulled me into cybersecurity , how data travels, how attackers break things, and how we defend them 🛡️.